Prosecutor: Black man smothered to death at mental hospital - WTOP News

 Baskervill has said the Virginia State Police, which is handling the investigation, was not called to the hospital until several hours after Otieno died.

-News outlets, including The Associated Press, have sought video of the incident from the state agency that runs the hospital or Virginia State Police.
-It is being withheld from public view, with officials citing the pending investigation.
+News outlets, including The Associated Press, have sought video of the altercation from the state agency that runs the hospital or Virginia State Police.
+Officials are withholding it from public view, citing the pending investigation.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.